hatonthecat/linux_distro_tests/README.md

 https://www.linux-distros.com/category/1998-2002/page/6/

-"Mandrake 5.3 (ISO)
+Mandrake 5.3 (ISO)
+--

-The new release includes software so new it’s almost scary – KDE 1.1; Last release with Kernel 2.0 series.
+"The new release includes software so new it’s almost scary – KDE 1.1; Last release with Kernel 2.0 series.

 Mandrake-5.3